SEO Resources: Books, Blog Posts, Maps, Articles, and Papers

 by Lawrence Page

-The first PageRank patent, filed by Lawrence Page with the USPTO on January 10, 1997.
-A plain language description of PageRank and the Backrub search engine in a provisional patent filing that was never actually assigned or published in the patents database, and which provides a comparison of Backrub with other search engines of the time.
+One of the essential SEO Resources – the first PageRank patent, filed by Lawrence Page with the USPTO on January 10, 1997.
+A plain-language description of PageRank and the Backrub search engine in a provisional patent filing was never assigned or published in the patents database.
+It provides a comparison of Backrub with other search engines.

 Hypersearching the Web

 by Soumen Chakrabarti, Byron Dom, S. Ravi Kumar, Prabhakar Raghavan, Sridhar Rajagopalan, Andrew Tomkins, Jon M. Kleinberg, and David Gibson